Last Updated on November 27, 2023

 Average monthly precipitation: 1.6 inches (only occasional snow or icy rain)

-What Is There to Do in February?
+What to Do in February in Paris?

 Like I said earlier, this is Paris hivernal (wintery Paris) in its most acute form, and it’s true that there are relatively fewer big events on this month to fill your schedule.
 Yet there’s still plenty to see and do.
 Keep reading for ways to stay warm, stimulated and busy.